jbossios/ATLAS_FCS_RegressionWithKeras/README.md

 Prepare condor submission scripts with *PrepareCondorSubmissionScripts.py*:

-- Choose the hyperparameters of the DNN
-- It is possible to run different 'versions', each using a different set of particles and hyperparameters
+- It is possible to run different 'versions', each using a different set of particles and hyperparameters of the DNN
 - Choose where outputs will be saved with *OutPATH*

 Run it: